How to Compute MOSFET Switching Losses

 4. Output capacitance loss is due to the COSS.
 The maximum COSS loss will happen at the maximum drain to source voltage.

-5. The total switching loss of a MOSFET is the sum of the total gate charge loss, COSS loss and the loss due to the rise and fall times.
+5. The total switching loss of a MOSFET is the sum of the total gate charge loss, COSS loss and the loss due to rise and fall times.

 Leave a Reply